confluentinc/ksql/documentation/quickstart.rst

 Option 2: Non-Docker
 ^^^^^^^^^^^^^^^^^^^^

-In this section we download and install a Kafka cluster on your local machine.
+This section is for users who are not using Docker.
+You will need to download and install a Kafka cluster on your local machine.
 This cluster consists of a single Kafka broker alongside a single-node ZooKeeper ensemble.

 1. Install Oracle Java JRE or JDK >= 1.7 on your local machine